This article expands on some of the basics of search engine optimization and ranking; answering the question many new clients ask:

 Does the website use responsive design so the content automatically resizes to make it easier to read on smaller screens?

-This effort is now being reinforced and taken further with Google's newest requirements effective January 2018, whereby they're requiring websites be fully responsive, not just mobile-friendly.
+This effort was reinforced with Google's requirements that went into effect January 2018; whereby they're requiring websites be fully responsive, not just mobile-friendly.

 - Link Popularity

-Is the website popular to link to for information & resources in the industry?
+Is the website popular for external sites to link for information & resources in the industry?

-Websites that are popular to link to by other 3rd party websites often get a higher ranking in search engines.
+Websites that are popular and linked to by other 3rd party websites often get a higher ranking in search engines.